MicrosoftDocs/winrt-api/windows.storage/storagelibrary_arefoldersuggestionsavailableasync_1288155017.md

 ## -see-also

 ## -examples
-This example demonstrates how to determine whether the content in your Pictures library has any folder suggestions.
+This example demonstrates how to determine whether there are any suggested folders with content that can be added to your Pictures library.

 ```csharp
 private async Task<StorageLibrary> SetupPicturesLibraryAsync()